 The spirit tells him to use “a diamond of one hundred and forty carats.”
 Which, conveniently, is a piece of property owned by the narrator’s close friend.
 Alas, this friend is repulsed by both the spirit and the medium.
 The friend declares that he would die before allowing the narrator to covet his diamond.

 Scientists Vs. Writers

 Anyway, a debate quickly arose among my classmates and I. We pondered about the nature of science versus the nature of imagination.
-I found my thoughts drift along… Asking myself about the mindset of scientists compared to that of writers.
-Surprisingly or not, I decided they’re actually quite the same.
+I found my thoughts drift along, asking myself about the mindset of scientists compared to that of writers.
+I decided they’re actually quite the same.